 Anthony started by making the actual frame for each shelf.
 This picture only shows one middle bracing for the shelving support, but he went back through and added two more on each side for extra support.

-Once he had the plywood cut, he screwed them to the shelf frame, and we were left with this, our shelf…
+Once he had the OSB cut, he screwed them to the shelf frame, and we were left with this, our shelf…

 When he had all of the shelves put together, we began building the shelving unit in our basement.
 We started with the small shelf first, adding the top and bottom shelf.
 We used two 2″ x 4″ boards, cut to length, as the actual “frame”.